limlabs/blog-deploy-example/aws-fargate-simple/README.md

 Locally, we will use Docker to run a copy of Postgres that "just works" with the config in this example.

-In Preview and Production environments, we will use RDS Postgres, which offers an affordable, scalable way to manage the Postgres database.
+In the Production environment, we will use RDS Postgres, which offers an affordable, scalable way to manage the Postgres database.
 They handle scaling and security updates, making it easier to focus on building and maintaining your app.

 #### Media Storage